 When You Should See a Doctor

 If you’ve received two negative results from a fertility test, you should speak with your physician.
-Or, if you have positive results but still aren’t able to impregnate your wife, follow up with your doctor.
+Or, if you have positive results but still aren’t able to impregnate your partner, follow up with your doctor.

 A sperm test is a good way to find out whether your sperm count—the most common male fertility issue—is a factor.
 A physician can perform a more detailed semen analysis, which will measure your sperm motility, sperm morphology, liquefaction time, and the pH of your semen.

-You may never look forward to taking a sperm test, but at least you’ll have some peace of mind by knowing your sperm count and whether it’s contributing to fertility problems you and your wife may be having.
+You may never look forward to taking a sperm test, but at least you’ll have some peace of mind by knowing your sperm count and whether it’s contributing to fertility problems you and your partner may be having.
 Hopefully, you have a better idea on what’s involved and why it’s important to test your sperm count.